The world's largest supercomputer is in Southwest Memphis, TN with massive demands for power & water.

 We understand that both xAI and the City of Memphis are pursuing preliminary engineering studies to develop a water reuse facility.
 It seems as though they are competing with each other to build the facility.

-POA supports water reuse, but we need to ensure the facility has a solid financial backing and the City can maintain it.
+POA supports water reuse, but we need to ensure the facility has a solid financial backing and follows the community's concern with xAI owning it.

 With more power generation, more air pollution is likely to follow.

-There is a massive gap in the available power to the site and the power the company needs.
-Without public involvement, xAI is building out capacity at a nearby MLGW substation to 50 MW.
+There is a massive gap in the available power to the site and the power the company needs. xAI is running "temporary" gas turbines and without public involvement, xAI is building out capacity at a nearby MLGW substation.

 Local hiring has begun, although there seem to be few local jobs and no commitment to hire locally from the impacted communities in southwest Memphis.